-- Our program strives to prepare students to meet or exceed the national average on the Physician Assistant National Certifying Exam (PANCE).
-The PANCE pass rate for the class of 2022 was 91%.
-The national average for first-time test takers in 2022 was 92%. - A summative exam, administered just prior to graduation, assesses medical knowledge, identifies content areas of weakness, and prepares the student for the PANCE.
-The minimum passing score is 70%.
-The average score for the class of 2022 was 85.67%. - The average score on preceptor evaluations of student performance for basic medical knowledge during clinical rotations for the class of 2022 was 4.7 on a 5-point scale, with a minimum acceptable score of 4.
+1. Our program strives to prepare students to meet or exceed the national average on the Physician Assistant National Certifying Exam (PANCE).
+The PANCE pass rate for the class of 2023 is currently at 94% for first-time test takers.
+The national average for first-time test takers in 2023 was 92%.

+A summative exam, administered just prior to graduation, assesses medical knowledge, identifies content areas of weakness, and prepares the student for the PANCE.
+The minimum passing score is 75%.
+The average score for the class of 2023 was 85.92%.

+The average score on preceptor evaluations of student performance for basic medical knowledge during clinical rotations for the class of 2023 was 4.69 on a 5-point scale, with a minimum acceptable score of 4.

-- The average grade for the module Medical Interviewing and Documentation was a 97.21% for the class of 2022.
-The minimum passing grade for this module is 80%. - The preceptor evaluations of student performance during clinical rotations revealed the following average scores, based on a 5-point rating scale with a minimum acceptable score of 4, for the class of 2022: - "Preceptor with healthcare professionals to improve the deliver of healthcare" 4.91 - "Presented cases orally in an organized manner" 4.75 - "Documented data in a complete yet concise manner" 4.74 - "Effectively documented patient encounters that facilitated communication with members of the healthcare team" 4.91 - 100% of our students participated in program-created IPE Activity.
+2. The average grade for the module Medical Interviewing and Documentation was a 97.21% for the class of 2023.
+The minimum passing grade for this module is 80%.

+The preceptor evaluations of student performance during clinical rotations revealed the following average scores, based on a 5-point rating scale with a minimum acceptable score of 4, for the class of 2023:

+- "Partnered with healthcare professionals to improve the deliver of healthcare" 4.91 - "Presented cases orally in an organized manner" 4.79 - "Documented data in a complete yet concise manner" 4.79 - "Effectively documented patient encounters that facilitated communication with members of the healthcare team" 4.82